rupali-codes/LinksHub/CONTRIBUTING.md

 ---
 ## Remarks ✅

-If something is missing here, or you feel something is not well described, either directly create a PR or [create an issue](https://github.com/rupali-codes/LinksHub/issues).
+- If something is missing here, or you feel something is not well described, either create a PR, [raise an issue](https://github.com/rupali-codes/LinksHub/issues), or [do a code review of the person’s PR](https://www.freecodecamp.org/news/code-review-tips/)(ensure that your review conforms to the [Code of Conduct](https://github.com/CBID2/LinksHub-my-version-/blob/main/CODE_OF_CONDUCT.md)